GNU-Ymir/Documentations/modules/creation.md

 ## Caution

 The `mod` instruction allows to define the name of a module and to avoid any confusion by the compiler (at the time of link edition).
-These confusions can occur when importing a module from a different directory using an absolute path defined by the `-I` compilation option (see[Compilation options]()).
+These confusions can occur when importing a module from a different directory using an absolute path defined by the `-I` compilation option (see [Compilation options]()).

 ```ymir
 mod shapes.shape;